dave-lang/webmin-docker/README.md

 It uses the Docker CLI and abuses the `--format {{}}` arg for output parsing.

+## Install

+The fastest way to install is to follow the "Http URL" method (https://webmin.com/docs/modules/webmin-configuration/#installing) and the latest `docker.tar.gz` release package from https://github.com/dave-lang/webmin-docker/releases.

+Alternatively you can download and install it directly or build manually, the packaging steps are in the GitHub action in the repo.

 ## Development

 Docker configuration has been setup to allow easier development.